ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.51.12 [niutilities] External command calls are now printed in stdout and at the beginning of comlogs.
+* 0.51.11 [niutilities] Consistent jobname in scheduling between qunex and qunexContainer.
+* 0.51.10 [connector, library, nitools, niutilities] License and README updates.
 * 0.51.9  [niutilities] Fixed reporting when hcp_fs_existing_subject is true.
 * 0.51.8  [niutilities] Changed hcpsuffix to hcp_suffix throughout.
 * 0.51.7  [niutilities] Updated in-line documentation.